guille1093/Easy-Rent/README.md

    ```sh
    java -version
    ```
-2. If you don't have Java installed, install it from [here][Java-url] or run the following command:
+2. If you don't have Java installed, install it from [here][java-url] or run the following command:
    ```sh
    sudo apt install default-jre
    ```